Lethbridge Maple Leafs

-The Lethbridge Maple Leafs were, at times, a senior, intermediate, and junior ice hockey team that operated out of Lethbridge, Alberta.
+The Lethbridge Maple Leafs were, at times, a senior, intermediate, and junior ice hockey team in Lethbridge, Alberta.
 They are best known for winning the 1951 World Ice Hockey Championships.

 The Maple Leafs were a men's senior ice hockey team from Lethbridge, Alberta formed in 1936, playing in the Alberta Senior Hockey League.
 After World War II, the Maple Leafs played in the Western Canada Senior Hockey League.
 In 1950, they captured the Western Canadian Championship.
 The Maple Leafs were selected to represent Canada at the 1951 World Championships in Paris, France.
-Coached by Dick Gray, the Maple Leafs won the gold medal, following which they embarked on a European tour.
-They entered the first Sir Winston Churchill Cup Competition, winning the gold medal.
+Coached by Dick Gray, the Maple Leafs won the gold medal, beforehand they had been months long on a European tour that included the first Sir Winston Churchill Cup Competition, in which the Leafs won the gold medal.
 During their European tour, they played 62 games winning 51, tying 4, and losing 7 of them.
 The team's tour was overseen by Frank Sargent, a past-president of the Canadian Amateur Hockey Association.
 He stated the Lethbridge Maple Leafs were the best goodwill ambassadors the Canada could have had, describing them as gentlemanly and well-behaved.

 The 1951 Lethbridge Maple Leafs team was inducted to the Alberta Sports Hall of Fame in 1974.